Blue Wing Airlines: History

-On October 15, 2009 a second Antonov An-28 was lost.
-The PZ-TST broke into two pieces after a hard landing in Kwamelasemoetoe, in the south of Suriname.
-All eight occupants survived, with four suffering unspecified injuries.
-Finally, a third Blue Wing Antonov An-28 (PZ-TSV) crashed on May 15, 2010 near Poeketi.
-All 6 passengers and two crew perished, grounding the remaining two Antonovs (PZ-TSA, which is the re-registered PZ-TGW & PZ-TSN) of Blue Wing indefinitely.

-Fleet renewal and expansion

-In 2007, a Cessna 208 Caravan I (PZ-TSB) was added to the fleet, while at the end of 2007 the first DHC-6 Twin Otter (PZ-TSD) was purchased.
-During November 2008, again a new aircraft type was added to the fleet when a Reims/Cessna F406 Caravan II (PZ-TSF) arrived.
+In 2007, a Cessna 208 Caravan I (PZ-TSB) was added to the fleet, while at the end of 2007, the first DHC-6 Twin Otter (PZ-TSD) was purchased.
+In November 2008, again a new aircraft type was added to the fleet when a Reims/Cessna F406 Caravan II (PZ-TSF) arrived.
 This aircraft is operated as an “executive transport”.
 Furthermore, a few weeks later, a second DHC-6 Twin Otter (PZ-TSH) was purchased in Australia.
 In 2010, a Cessna 208B Grand Caravan (PZ-TSK) was added to the fleet, and in March 2015 another Cessna 208B Grand Caravan (PZ-TSL) was the latest addition to the Blue Wing Airlines fleet.

+After a series of safety violations, plane crashes, and insufficient responses to investigators, Blue Wing was put on the European Union blacklist of unsafe airlines in 2010.
+The French aviation authority banned all activities of Blue Wing Airlines over French territory on 1 June 2010 after finding “verified evidence of serious non-compliance" with Convention on International Civil Aviation standards and that neither Surinamese authorities nor Blue Wing Airlines had been able to identify specific issues leading up to each incident.
+The airline stated that the accidents were caused by inadequate infrastructure at the often uncertified inland airstrips they operated from and the absence of Ground Proximity Warning Systems (GPWS) on board the Blue Wing aircraft.
+While Blue Wing has never operated in Europe, the airline did operate in French Guiana, which is why they were subject to French and EU transport authorities.